MovementGH/OpenBot-Docs/source/index.html.md

 Member | Type | Description
 -- | -- | --
-Icon | String | The URL to the icon of the guild
+Icon | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String">String</a> | The URL to the icon of the guild
-Name | String | The Name of the guild
+Name | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String">String</a> | The Name of the guild
-Settings | Object | The Settings of the guild
+Settings | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object">Object</a> | The Settings of the guild
-Stats | Object | The Stats of the guild id | Number | The id of the guild
+Stats | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object">Object</a> | The Stats of the guild id | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">Number</a> | The id of the guild

 ### Guild.Settings